tototomate123/tuwunel/docs/maintenance.md

 if you have multiple) to your new directory
 - set your `database_path` config option to your new directory, or replace your old one with the new one you crafted
-- start up conduwuit again and it should open as normal
+- start up Tuwunel again and it should open as normal

-If you'd like to do an offline backup, shutdown conduwuit and copy your `database_path` directory elsewhere.
+If you'd like to do an offline backup, shutdown Tuwunel and copy your `database_path` directory elsewhere.
 This can be restored with no modifications needed.